model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 ## Custom nondeterministic types

+There's nothing special about `kani::any()` except that Kani ships with implementations for a few types where we can guarantee safety.
-When you need nondeterministic variables of types that `kani::any()` cannot construct, our current recommendation is to simply write a function.
+When you need nondeterministic variables of types that `kani::any()` cannot construct, you have two options:

+1. Implement `kani::Arbitrary` for your type, so you can use `kani::any()`.
+2. Just write a function.

+The advantage of the first approach is that it's simple and conventional.
+It also means that in addition to being able to use `kani::any()` with your type, you can also use it with `Option<MyType>` (for example).

+The advantage of the second approach is that you're able to pass in parameters, like bounds on the size of the data structure.
+This approach is also necessary when you are unable to implement a trait (like `Arbitrary`) on a type you're importing from another crate.

+Either way, inside this function you would simply return an arbitrary value by generating arbitrary values for its components.
 To generate a nondeterministic struct, you would just generate nondeterministic values for each of its fields.
 For complex data structures, you can start with an empty one and add a (bounded) nondeterministic number of entries.
 For an enum, you can make use of a simple trick: